bazzel/Bs5ExpandableListGroup/README.md

 This copies the required assets to your application directory:

 Stylesheets are copied to `app/javascript/stylesheets`.
-If needed, you can the following line to your `application.scss` to import them:
+If needed, you can add the following line to your `application.scss` to import them:

 ```scss
 @import "bootstrap";
 @import "stylesheets/expandable-items";
 @import "stylesheets/stretchable-items";
 ```

-When you use Webpacker for your CSS, you should move these added stylesheets to the proper location (propably somewhere in `app/javascript` and import them in `application.scss` (or alike) located there.

 ## Usage